Frequently Asked Dental Questions – Temple, TX

 What precautions do you take to ensure patient safety?

 We follow strict guidelines set by the Centers for Disease Control and OSHA.
-Our practices include sterilizing reusable instruments in an autoclave, then sealing them for the next use; disinfecting treatment rooms between patient visits; and using disposable products when possible.
-We always wear disposable gloves during exams and treatment, for your safety.
+Our dental offices include sterilizing reusable instruments in an autoclave, then sealing them for the next use; disinfecting treatment rooms between patient visits; and using disposable products when possible.
+We always wear disposable gloves during exams and treatment for your safety.

 My gums bleed after I brush.
 Is this something to be concerned about?

 Bleeding is usually a sign of a problem.
 When gums bleed, the cause usually stems from brushing too hard or from early-stage gum periodontal disease called gingivitis.
 We can consult with you on the proper toothbrush and pressure for safe, effective daily oral care.
 If your gums show signs of periodontal disease, we may recommend a deep hygiene treatment to halt the progression of the disease and return your gums to good health.
 Gum disease is the leading cause of tooth loss for American adults and has been linked to many overall health conditions, including stroke, heart attack, and respiratory problems.
 Untreated, gum disease can significantly damage your health, so call for an assessment now.
 We’ll help you keep your teeth and gums healthy for life!

 I haven’t been to the dentist in years, and I’m ashamed to let a professional see the condition of my mouth.
 Is your team judgmental?

 First, congratulations on your wise decision to prioritize your dental healthcare.
 Your mouth is a big part of your overall health, quality of life, and self-esteem.
 We’ll never judge you; instead, we’ll help you by addressing your oral problems, explaining treatment options, then scheduling a plan of action that suits your schedule and your budget.

 What can you do to improve the appearance of my smile?